particle-iot/compile-action/README.md

     # Required: false
     device-os-version: 'latest-lts'

+    # Auto versioning for product firmware
+    # If true, the action will automatically increment the product firmware version.
+See AUTO_VERSION.md for more details.
+    # Required: false
+    auto-version: 'false'

+    # Macro name for product firmware version
+    # Required: false
+    auto-version-macro-name: 'PRODUCT_VERSION'

     # Particle access token
     # If provided, the action will use the Particle Cloud Compiler instead of compiling within the GitHub Action runner
     # Required: false